facelessuser/RegReplace/docs/src/markdown/usage.md

     }
 ```

-## A Better Way To Create Regex Rules
+## A Better Way to Create Regex Rules

-Recently a new feature was added that allows the editing of the regular expression rules to be done in a Python syntax highlighted panel.
-This allows for a less cumbersome editing experience.
-Users can even split their regular expressions on multiple lines and add comments which will all be preserved for the next time the rule is viewed.
+A new feature was recently added that allows editing regular expression rules in a panel with Python syntax highlighting, providing a friendlier editing experience.
+Users can even split their regular expressions on multiple lines and add comments which will be preserved the next time the rule is viewed.

-While in the edit panel, you can press <kbd>ctrl</kbd> + <kbd>s</kbd> on Windows/Linux (or <kbd>super</kbd> + <kbd>s</kbd> on OSX) and the rule will be saved back to the settings file.
-On save, the regex is compiled to test if it is valid; if it fails, you should be alerted and the save will be canceled.
+While in the edit panel, you can press <kbd>Ctrl</kbd> + <kbd>s</kbd> on Windows/Linux (or <kbd>super</kbd> + <kbd>s</kbd> on OSX) and the rule will be saved back to the settings file.
+On saving, the regex is compiled to test if it's valid; if the test fails, a warning message is displayed and the saving operation is canceled.

 To edit, insert, or delete rules, you can use the following command palette commands: